Pityriasis rosea is a noncontagious dermatitis present in young pigs 3-16 weeks old.

 It is a sporadic disease that affects young pigs from 3-16 weeks of age.

 Nursery and fattening

-- It is characterized by large and coalescing lesions, similar to those of ringworm.
+- It is characterized by large, coalescing lesions, similar in appearance to ringworm.

-- Lesions are circular and usually start in the abdomen and extend to the hind legs and finally, in serious cases, affects the whole body.
+- Lesions are circular and usually start in the abdomen and extend to the hind legs.
+In serious cases they can affect the whole body.

 Causes / Contributing Factors

 - It is believed to be hereditary, particularly in the Landrace breed.

 - Based on clinical signs.

 - None, the clinical condition resolves on its own in 6 to 8 weeks.